-- The candidate falls or dismounts the Stair Master three times during the warm up period. - The candidate falls or dismounts the Stair Master prior to completion of the 3:00 minutes. - The candidate grasps any of the assessment equipment. - The candidate receives more than two warnings for any infraction listed above.
+- The candidate falls or dismounts the Stair Master three times during the warm-up period. - The candidate falls or dismounts the Stair Master prior to completion of the 3:00 minutes. - The candidate grasps the handrail on the Stair Master at any stage during the assessment period. - The candidate receives more than two warnings for any infraction listed above.